jhubig/FritzBoxShell/README.md

 The script allows you to control/check your FritzBox from the terminal with a shell script.
 It is planned to add more functions in the future.
 The shell script uses cURL to create an SOAP request based on the TR-064 protocol to talk to the AVM Fritz!Box and AVM Fritz!Repeater.

-To change state of the LEDs in front of the Fritz!Box the TR-064 protocol does not offer the possibility.
+To change state of the LEDs in front of the Fritz!Box or activate the keylock (buttons on the can be activated or deactivated) the TR-064 protocol does not offer the possibility.
 Therefore the AHA-HTTP-Interface is used.
 This only works from firmware version `7.10` and upwards.

 Please raise an issue with your function you would like to add.